asyml/texar-pytorch/examples/gpt-2/README.md

 - `--top-k`: Number of top most likely candidates from a vocab distribution in each decoding step.
 Defaults to `40`.

 For *top-p decoding*:
-- `--top-p`: Select tokens with cumulative probability of at most 'top_p' as candidates for sampling.
+- `--top-p`: Select tokens with cumulative probability of at most `p` as candidates for sampling.
 Do not specify it if you want to use top-k decoding.

 To use the GPT-2 `345M` model, specify `--pretrained-model-name`: